nathanpeck/awesome-ecs/README.md

 ## AWS Fargate

 - [fargate](http://somanymachines.com/fargate/) - Command line tool for interacting with AWS Fargate.
 With just a single command you can build, push, and launch your container in Fargate, orchestrated by ECS.
-- [Cloudformation Templates](https://github.com/nathanpeck/aws-cloudformation-fargate) - Sample CloudFormation templates to help you spin up a Fargate cluster, and service in that cluster automatically
+- [CloudFormation Templates](https://github.com/nathanpeck/aws-cloudformation-fargate) - Sample CloudFormation templates to help you spin up a Fargate cluster, and service in that cluster automatically

 <br />